ievaUK/api-docs/source/includes/_started.md

 ### Other Rate Limits

 Other endpoints in the Parakeet API may have specific rate limits that are more strict than the global rate limiter.
 For example, you may be rate limited when using the API to send text messages or provision phone numbers.

+### Request Increased Limit

-If you have a specific need to work around these limits, please contact us and let us know your use case.
-We may be able to increase your limit.
+If you have specific needs that require a higher limit, please contact us.
+We'd be happy to better understand your use case and increase your rate limit if it's appropriate.

 ## Pagination